-SMW was a graduate of The New York School of Interior Design.
-He readily credits the education he received at NYSID as one filled with great intimate lectures by many of his early interior design idols.
-Some of his other influencers were designers such as Billy Baldwin, Valerian Rybar, Robert Metzger, William Haines, Mark Hampton and Mario Buatta just to mention a few.
+Sean Michael Waters is a graduate of The New York School of Interior Design.
+He credits the fine education that he was afforded at NYSID as one of the best there was to be had.
+His days at NYSID were filled with wonderful lectures by many of his early interior design idols.
+Some of those influencers were designers such as Billy Baldwin, Valerian Rybar, Robert Metzger, William Haines, Mark Hampton and Mario Buatta just to mention a few.

-The next and final firm SMW was employed with was the very prestigious AD100 firm of Geoffrey Bradfield, Inc. CNBC named Mr. Bradfield "The Billionaire's Designer" and by no means was that an exaggeration.
-Maintaining offices in New York, Dubai, Palm Beach and Mexico City was essential in order to provide our exclusive high profile and celebrity clientele with the caliber of design that was expected of us.
-This high caliber of fine design with never a thought of a budget compelled SMW to produce some of his finest work.
-Moreover, Mr. Bradfield's status as a celebrity designer opened many doors to which SMW will forever be grateful.
+The next and final firm Sean Michael Waters was employed with was the very prestigious AD100 firm of Geoffrey Bradfield, Inc. CNBC named Mr. Bradfield "The Billionaire's Designer" and by no means was that an exaggeration.
+Maintaining offices in New York, Dubai, Palm Beach and Mexico City was essential in order to provide the caliber of interior design that Mr. Bradfield offered.
+This high caliber of fine design that is so well documented in several books allowed Sean the opportunity to truly do some of his greatest work.
+Limitless budgets are what they are for clients but they a very different thing for the creative professional.
+It allows the designer to open his mind and spread his wings so that he could provide the type of service Mr. Bradfield's clients desired.

-Throughout the past three decades, SMW has pursued many creative paths.
-It is through those very passionate pursuits that SMW has acquired many skills and has won many awards.
-The designer that SMW is today is one that can be proud to be called a designer, an artist, an upholsterer, a decorative painter, a staging specialist, a writer, a home organizing specialist and a furniture antique finisher.
+Throughout the past three decades, Sean has pursued many creative paths.
+Some to aid him in his profession and some purely for fun.
+It is through those very passionate pursuits that he has acquired his expert design skills of which he now offers his own clientele.
+The designer that he is today is one that can be proud to be called an interior designer, an artist, an upholsterer, a decorative painter, a staging specialist, a writer, a home organizational specialist and a furniture antique finisher.

-In 2009, SMW made the decision to open his own boutique Interior Design firm, Sean Michael Waters Design & Decoration.
-Primarily specializing in residential interiors, although SMW has taken commissions for both Restaurant and Commercial Design as well.
-In 2020, Sean Michael Waters Design & Decoration remains a fine choice for the client who desires a designer that will bring a great amount of experience and a fresh modern eye to their project.
+In 2009, Sean Michael Waters formerly open his own boutique Interior Design firm, Sean Michael Waters Design & Decoration.
+SMWD&D Primarily specializing in residential interiors, although he has taken many commissions for both Restaurants and Commercial Design spaces.

-During his career, SMW has participated in numerous Designer Show Houses, Holiday Designer Events and Charitable Organizational Events.
-Some of the charities such as, The American Heart Foundation, The March Of Dimes, ChildHelpUSA, Kips Bay Boys and Girls Club, The Junior League and DIFFA are just some of the organizations that SMW considers very special and an honor to have designed for.
+During his career, Sean has participated in numerous Designer Show Houses, Holiday Designer Events and Charitable Organizational Events from which he has won several awards.
+Some of the charities such as, The American Heart Foundation, The March Of Dimes, ChildHelpUSA, Kips Bay Boys and Girls Club, The Junior League and DIFFA are just some of the organizations that he considers an honor to have designed events for.

 THE CAREER BEFORE THE "CAREER"

-Prior to wonderful world of Interior Design, SMW was a successful child actor and model.
+Prior to the wonderful world of Interior Design, Sean Michael Waters was a successful child actor and model.
 This career spanned from his early adolescence through to his late teenage years.
-He was a proud member of Screen Actors Guild & American Federation of Television and Radio Artists which enabled him to book dozens of national commercials, hundreds of modeling print ads, a few bit parts in motion pictures and a very funny skit on Saturday Night Live.
-His most notable booking however was being chosen to be one of three kids who were to be on the back of The Cheerios box for the lion share of the 1980's.
-His relationship with the General Mills Company and their use of the Cheerios campaign in many different venues all over the world - at the end of the day - proved to be the most important of all SMW's bookings.
+He was a proud member of Screen Actors Guild (SAG) & American Federation of Television and Radio Artists (AFTRA) which both enabled him to book dozens of national commercials, hundreds of modeling print ads, a few bit parts in motion pictures and a very funny skit on Saturday Night Live.
+His most notable booking however was being chosen to be one of three children on the back of The Cheerios box for the lion share of the 1980's.
+His relationship with the General Mills Company and their use of the Cheerios campaign in many different venues all over the world - at the end of the day - proved to be the most important of all his bookings.